-- 9. Place the stainless steel ball into the body of the valve and screw on by hand the plug onto the body. - 10.
-With the 5mm hexagonal wrench screw in the assembled pressure relief valve into the back bar until tight, making sure not to exert too much force. - 11.
-Test the operation of the pressure relief valve ensuring that it relieves pressure at 5 cmH2O. - 12.
+- 9. Place the stainless steel ball into the body of the valve and screw the plug onto the body by hand. - 10.
+With the 5mm hex key screw in the assembled pressure relief valve into the back bar until tight, making sure not to exert too much force. - 11.
+Test the operation of the pressure relief valve ensuring that it relieves pressure at $5 \text{ cmH}2\text{O}$. - 12.
 If the pressure relief valve does not function correctly, replace it with a new one.